He argued his luck won the $120 million jackpot. A court ruled he had to split it with his ex

 The appeals court ultimately decided the case based on the narrower question of whether Mills had made a legal error, ruling that his decision should stand.

-In a statement to People, Bassett said his client had already filed a motion asking the court to reconsider its decision, and if it's denied they intend to appeal the decision to the Michigan Supreme Court.
+In a statement to People, Bassett said his client had already filed a motion asking the court to reconsider its decision, and if it is denied they intend to appeal the decision to the Michigan Supreme Court.